lfost42/franchise/README.md

 Current Issue:
 * Mapping the locations revealed our algorithm needs to exclude locations that can connect through other locations.
 To fix this we need the following:
-- Create an adjacency matrix using Dijkstra's Algorithm and output a list of all edges.
+- Create an adjacency matrix and output a list of all edges.
+I will use a modified nearest-neighbor algorithm to have each node create an edge with 3 of its nearest neighbors and eliminate duplicate edges.
 - Extract 10 of the longest edges and evaluate the locations on a map.

 Future Updates: